NBISweden/AGAT/docs/gxf.md

 For a complete description of the format please refer to this link:
 [https://web.archive.org/web/19980222142332/http://www.sanger.ac.uk:80/~rd/gff.html](https://web.archive.org/web/19980222142332/http://www.sanger.ac.uk:80/~rd/gff.html).
 This is the oldest description of the format I found (1998-02-22).

-I consider the format as GFF1 when they definitly defined the 9th field of the format (1997-11-13 rd: added extra "source" field as discussed at Newton Institute meeting 971029).
+I consider the format as GFF1 when they definitly defined the 9th field of the format (1997-11-13 rd: added extra `source` field as discussed at Newton Institute meeting 971029).
 Before that the format was existing but was at the stage of version 0.

 This GFF1 format contains 8 madatory fields and 9th one optional.
 Fields are: